zsparal/api-documentation/source/onboarding/getting-started.rst

     :widths: auto

     * - | ``Key information``
-      - `You are ready to start accepting your first payments.
+      - `You are ready to start accepting payments.
 Mollie is verifying your details to enable settlements.`

     * - | ``Action``
       - `None`